Susan’s Thursday Morning Note

-Susan's Thursday morning note January 6, 2022
+January 6, 2022

 Eulogy for each day of your life.
 Awareness.
 Noticing.

-Desert Wisdom from 4th & 5th centuries compiled by Henry Nouwen
+Desert Wisdom from 4th & 5th Centuries compiled by Henry Nouwen

-Simple Abundance by Sarah Breathnach
+Simple Abundance by Sarah Brethnach

 Good morning!
 The birds are all hiding this morning, almost ready to venture out of their little hiding places to sing us just a few notes.
 My angel of dawn is even so cold she has asked for her first cup of coffee as faithfully she again hands me the gift of this day.